RakhithJK/OfficeDev-teams-toolkit-wiki/Customize-provision-behaviors.md

 You may want to change the out-of-box provision behavior provided by the tooling.
 This section introduces what kind of customization you can achieve.
-# Use an existing AAD app for your Teams app
+# Use an existing Microsoft Entra app for your Teams app
-You can add following configuration snippet to `.fx/configs/config.{your_env_name}.json` to use an AAD app created by yourself for your Teams app.
-You can follow https://aka.ms/teamsfx-existing-aad-doc to create an AAD app that can be used here.
+You can add following configuration snippet to `.fx/configs/config.{your_env_name}.json` to use an Microsoft Entra app created by yourself for your Teams app.
+You can follow https://aka.ms/teamsfx-existing-aad-doc to create an Microsoft Entra app that can be used here.
 ```
 "auth": {
-    "clientId": "<your AAD app client id",
+    "clientId": "<your Microsoft Entra app client id",
     "clientSecret": "{{$env.ENV_NAME_THAT_STORES_YOUR_SECRET}}",
-    "objectId": "<your AAD app object id>",
+    "objectId": "<your Microsoft Entra app object id>",
     "accessAsUserScopeId": "<id of the access_as_user scope>"
 }
 ```

 After added above snippet, add your secret to related environment variable so the tooling can resolve the actual secret during provision.

-> Note: You should not share one AAD app in multiple environments.
-If you do not have permission to update the AAD app, you will get a warning with instructions about how to manually update the AAD app.
-Please follow the instructions to update your AAD app after provision.
+> Note: You should not share one Microsoft Entra app in multiple environments.
+If you do not have permission to update the Microsoft Entra app, you will get a warning with instructions about how to manually update the Microsoft Entra app.
+Please follow the instructions to update your Microsoft Entra app after provision.

-# Use an existing AAD app for your bot
+# Use an existing Microsoft Entra app for your bot
-You can add following configuration snippet to `.fx/configs/config.{your_env_name}.json` file to use an AAD app created by yourself for your bot.
+You can add following configuration snippet to `.fx/configs/config.{your_env_name}.json` file to use an Microsoft Entra app created by yourself for your bot.
 ```
 "bot": {
-    "appId": "<your AAD app client id>",
+    "appId": "<your Microsoft Entra app client id>",
     "appPassword": "{{$env.ENV_NAME_THAT_STORES_YOUR_SECRET}}"
 }
 ```

 After added above snippet, add your secret to related environment variable so the tooling can resolve the actual secret during provision.

-> Note: You should not share one AAD app in multiple environments.
+> Note: You should not share one Microsoft Entra app in multiple environments.

 # Skip adding user for SQL database
 Sometimes you may get insufficient permission error when the tool tries to add user to SQL database.
 You can add following configuration snippet to `.fx/configs/config.{your_env_name}.json` file to skip adding SQL database user.